UK Chess Challenge

 The UK Chess Challenge is an annual four-stage chess competition for school-age children from the United Kingdom.
-Michael Basman is credited with creating the original challenge back in 1996 and is still closely connected with the competition.
+Michael Basman created the competition in 1996.
 The director of the tournament is Sarah Longson (née Hegarty) supported by her husband Alex Longson.
-Longson is former British Ladies Chess Champion and represents England at Olympiads.
+Sarah is former British Ladies Chess Champion and represents England at Olympiads.

 Over 40,000 children play in the competition at the school stage and the eventual winner wins £2,000 and is crowned as UK Schools' Chess Challenge Champion.
 The competition is sponsored by Delancey.

 Stages

 School

 The first stage involves school chess clubs holding a qualifying competition to determine the strongest player for each gender-year combination, e.g. U-11 boys, U-9 girls.
 Each such player qualifies to enter the county Megafinal competition.
 For schools without chess clubs, there are alternative competitions called Last Chance Saloons that will also enable qualification to the Megafinal.